wASHINGTON ASSOCIATION OF PROFESSIONAL ANTHROPOLOGISTS |

 The year 2025 saw many sudden and unanticipated federal policy changes, funding cuts, and staffing and agency losses.
 These had broad and challenging impacts among anthropologists employed or funded by the federal government, either directly or at various contracting and funding levels.
 Policy changes have also had disruptive effects, such as cuts in support to any programming adjacent to diversity, equity, and inclusion (DEI) efforts, whether federal, state, local, academic, or nonprofit.

-The purpose of this webpage is to provide a virtual space for anthropologists to organize, track, present, and perhaps discuss the effects and responses to this crisis.
+The purpose of this webpage is to provide a virtual space for anthropologists to organize, track, and present the effects and responses to this crisis.
 This includes information related to changes to and elimination of agencies and individual employment, contract and contractor defunding, forced retirements, grants and research cuts, and related federal impacts.

 We invite your contributions of materials related to the federal changes and how they impact anthropology and the larger society.
 These include: